uQr/cordova-docs/articles/develop-apps/add-connected-services.md

     Visual Studio adds a service.js file to your project under services/*azure_service_name*/.
 This file contains your Azure key for accessing and using the service in your app.

-If you’re creating a TypeScript app, you’ll need a [TypeScript definition](http://typescript.codeplex.com/wikipage?title=Writing Definition (.d.ts) Files&referringTitle=Documentation) (.d.ts file) that describes the API surface of the Azure service you’re using.
+If you’re creating a TypeScript app, you’ll need a [TypeScript definition](http://typescript.codeplex.com/wikipage?title=Writing Definition) (.d.ts) Files&referringTitle=Documentation) (.d.ts file) that describes the API surface of the Azure service you’re using.
 You can find definitions created by the community in NuGet, which you can access from Visual Studio.

 ### To use Azure Mobile Services with TypeScript